 Starting a failover process depends on several factors, mainly on the root cause of the primary database becoming unavailable.

 If the disaster recovery process takes longer than the expected time to resolve the primary's database unavailability, then a failover would be detrimental.
 First, you must assess if restoring the primary database is a feasible option.

 The better the disaster recovery strategy is tested, and the faster it's implemented, the easier it is to initiate the failover process because less uncertainty is to be considered in the decision.

 The failover process is ideally tested regularly and therefore, well known to the various stakeholders.

-The MC must be aware of all steps that are taking place and of all unexpected problems coming up.
-The MC drives the failover process and the stakeholders are responsible for supporting the MC.
+The decision authority must be aware of all steps that are taking place and of all unexpected problems coming up.
+The decision authority drives the failover process and the stakeholders are responsible for supporting the decision authority.

 You should keep statistics for postmortem analysis and failover process improvement; including durations of activities, issues that came up, and any confusion in the failover process steps.